Glitchyi/SSWS/README.md

 This can be undone using browser extension, that will unscramble the `Jumbled content` and converts it back to the `Original content`.

+> [!NOTE]
-In the case of poisoned text we plan to implement some way of sending back the original content.
+> In the case of poisoned text we plan to implement some way of sending back the original content.

 ## Getting Started